-The accounting officer of a ministry or extra-ministerial office and other arms of government shall ensure that an Internal Audit Unit is established to provide a complete and continuous audit of the accounts and records of revenue and expenditure, asset, allocated and unallocated stores, where applicable.
+The Internal Audit Unit of the NAGGW is directly under the Office of the Director General /Chief Executive Officer.
+The Internal Audit Unit is a managerial control which functions by measuring and evaluating the effectiveness of the internal control system of the organization.
+The Director General /CEO or the accounting officer of a ministry or extra-ministry office and other arms of Government shall ensure that an Internal Audit Unit is established to provide a complete and continuous audit of the accounts and records of revenue and expenditure, assets, allocated and unallocated stores, where applicable.

-Initially he will submit to the Accounting Officer a detailed programme of audit and thereafter he will report monthly to the Accounting Officer on the progress of the audit.
+- To submit a detailed programme of audit and report monthly to the Accounting Officer on the progress of the audit.

 - To bring a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.